 Plesk is a leading control panel in the US that also captures roughly 75 to 80 percent of the European market.
 Featuring support for a breadth of Linux versions, as well as Windows compatibility, the panel comes in several editions, each tailored for specific hosting use cases.

 The user interface is regarded as a bit cleaner than cPanel, but in terms of features, Plesk and cPanel don’t differ much.
 Both are in use by big hosting companies (often in a branded form) and many other customers.
+Because Plesk is most commonly associated with Windows hosting environments, here’s a list of our top hosts known for strong Plesk hosting:

 Recently, Plesk became an independent company, and they’re passionately focused on keeping up with the ever-evolving Web.
 The panel’s creators target both hosting newbies and hardcore developers by making server management easy and efficient.
 The company is also investing heavily on the educational end of things — with content marketing to teach web professionals best practices for running a business online, marketing, and even storytelling.